 Summary

-The participation of domestic observers may enhance all aspects of the electoral process.
+The participation of observers, citizen and international, may enhance all aspects of the electoral process.

 Election Parts